Ghalileo/Good-README-Generator/README.md

   # Description

-  An application which allows users to efficiently generate a project markdown
+  An app which allows users to efficiently generate a project markdown

   Table of Contents |
   ----------------- |